Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 ```

-The function squared can be used both during comptime and runtime.
-The alias in line 1 takes care of calculation precalculated at comptime.
+The function squared can be used both during compile-time and runtime.
+The alias in line 1 takes care that the calculation is done at compile-time.
 It returns a pointer with pre-calculated values during compilation and using it at runtime.
 If we comment this line and uncomment line 2, precalculated is computed at runtime.

 A parameter enclosed in [] is a compile-time (or static) value (1).